ReneHeim/how-to-prepare-your-thesis/README.md

 <p align="center">
   <img src="imgs/imrad.png" width="350" alt="IMRAD Hourglass Example">
 </p>
 <p align="center"><em>Figure 1.
 The hourglass IMRAD model illustrates how scientific writing moves from a broad, general context in the Introduction, narrows to specific methods and results at the center, and then widens again in the Discussion to connect findings back to the broader scientific field.
-This structure helps readers follow the logical flow from general background, through focused research, and back out to general implications and relevance (Source: https://moxielearn.ai/blog/crafting-research-articles-the-imrad-structure).</em></p>
+This structure helps readers follow the logical flow from general background, through focused research, and back out to general implications and relevance ([Source:](https://moxielearn.ai/blog/crafting-research-articles-the-imrad-structure)).</em></p>

 IMRAD stands for: